Notes on the Geography of Japan: Tokyo: Edo

 Main streets were for the wealthy and for their businesses; the poor clustered in alleys.

 No displays, just tables where clerks could spread things for inspection.

 For the common workman, working quarters and house consisted of two 9-by-12 rooms.
 They were oriented so there was 9 feet of street frontage.
-The living quarters were set behind the working ones
+Living quarters were set behind the work space.